 She looked like a fisherman who had a big fish, but the fish escaped in the last moment.
-One could see her disappointment, may be even a bit regret having all that spent time and would not be able to close deal.
+One could see her disappointment, may be even a bit regret having spent all that time and now not being able to close deal.

 “What about this?”
-I said and turned my head towards my husband “You had bought our last Ford thru the Ford credit bank when I was on sabbatical in Colorado.
-You could sign a letter asking the German Ford credit bank to provide the US Ford credit bank information about the that credit.”
+I said and turned my head towards my husband “You had bought our last Ford thru the Ford Credit Bank when I was on sabbatical in Colorado.
+You could sign a letter asking the German Ford Credit Bank to provide the US Ford Credit Bank information about that credit.”
 Before my husband even could answer, she said in excitement “What a great idea.
 That will do it!” and she sealed the deal.

 When we walked to the parking lot, we saw a Ford 350 pulling up in front of the door with a guy wearing also Gold Rush Time attire.
 He had a hitch with a jail in tow.
 The woman hooped into the car.
 We learned the next day that in Fairbanks, many businesses participate in the Golden Day Parade and some of their employees dress in the theme in the week of the Golden Days.

 Needless to say we got the car the following week.
 Today, we drive an old, but great car.

 Focus Alaska is a series on Alaska lifestyle, street style, shopping, travel and curiosa.